tkuhn/bio2rdf-downloader/README.md

 License of this Download Script
 -------------------------------

-This download script is free software under the MIT License.
+This download script is in the public domain.
 See LICENSE.txt.